 Poems sent in the body of an email will be deleted unread.

 We are asking for non-exclusive First North American Print and Digital Rights for six months from the Date of Publication.
 We reserve the right to reprint them your story in a subsequent volume of Erie Tales, but we will ask first.

-All acceptances will receive one (1) Contributor’s Copy and our humble thanks.
+All acceptances will receive a payment of $25.00 upon publication.
+In addition, one (1) digital Contributor’s Copy and our humble thanks.
 Accepted members will be able to purchase more copies at a greatly discounted price to sell or give away.